nabeelvalley/website/public/content/blog/2019/12-11/rtc-with-mqtt.md

 Since we are including resources from other domains your browser may have some issues with you using the 'double click' method of running the files, so we're going to need to use a web server

-A list of quick one-line web servers can be found on this [Gist](https://gist.github.com/willurd/5720255) and if you're using Visual Studio Code you can use the Live Server Extension
+A list of quick one-line web servers can be found on this <a href="https://gist.github.com/willurd/5720255" target="_blank">Gist</a> and if you're using Visual Studio Code you can use the Live Server Extension

 ## Connecting to the Message Broker